Mac screen goes black? Here’s your troubleshooting guide

 Check the power of your MacBook

-Let’s start with some very simple troubleshooting.
-Since sometimes the “MacBook Pro screen black” issue stems from a Mac not being plugged in or sufficiently charged, always check those two boxes before digging deeper into the problem.
+You’ve probably already looked into this, but I have to mention it anyway: sometimes, the “MacBook Pro screen black” issue stems from a Mac not being plugged in or sufficiently charged.
+Always check those two boxes before digging deeper into the problem.

 MacBooks typically show an empty battery icon when they can’t turn on because of a lack of charge.
 Macs and iMacs, on the other hand, simply won’t turn on if they aren’t connected to a power source.

-Another simple MacBook Pro black screen fix is turning the screen brightness back up as it could have been brought all the way down by accident.
+Another simple MacBook Pro black screen fix is turning the screen brightness back up, as it could have been brought all the way down by accident.
 If you’re sure your Mac is powered on and charged, use the Function keys to try and adjust screen brightness.
 In this case, you’ll need to press F2 to increase it.
-Once the screen brightness logo shows up on screen — problem solved!
+Once the screen brightness logo shows up on the screen — the problem is solved.

 Force restart your Mac

-2. Wait another 10 seconds after your Mac powers down
+- Wait another 10 seconds after your Mac powers down.

-3. Press the power button to boot it back up
+- Press the power button to boot it back up.

-This MacBook Pro black screen fix isn’t in the official Apple guides, but many users claim that a particular key sequence can bring a dead Mac screen back to life.
+This MacBook Pro black screen fix isn’t in the official Apple guides, but I've heard from many users that a particular key sequence can bring a dead Mac screen back to life.
 Here it is:

-1. Press the power button once, this will bring an invisible dialogue box on the black screen
+- Press the power button once, this will bring an invisible dialogue box on the black screen.

-2. Press S, which is the shortcut for Sleep on Mac
+- Press S, which is the shortcut for Sleep on Mac.

-3. Press and hold the power button for four seconds to perform a hard shutdown
+- Press and hold the power button for four seconds to perform a hard shutdown.

-4. Wait for about 15 seconds and press the power button to restart your Mac
+- Wait for about 15 seconds and press the power button to restart your Mac.

 Reset the NVRAM/PRAM

-NVRAM (nonvolatile random-access memory) and PRAM (Parameter RAM) are both small memory partitions that store Mac settings like volume control and display resolution to be able to access them quickly.
-If one or both of these memory partitions gets “stuck,” the MacBook screen goes black, but still running.
-At this point a reset will help.
+NVRAM (nonvolatile random-access memory) and PRAM (Parameter RAM) are both small memory partitions that store Mac settings like volume control and display resolution so that they can be quickly accessed.
+If one or both of these memory partitions gets “stuck,” the MacBook screen goes black but is still running.
+At this point, a reset will help.

 Keep in mind that the newer Apple Silicon Macs don’t have the hardware for resetting NVRAM, so this method won’t work on those machines.